 6b.
 The AAA server keeps track that the UE service subscription data has been sent to the SNPN and may start a validity timer.
 The UDM may start a validity timer with a value 'Cache time' as received from the AAA server.

 7. The UDM/UDR creates subscription data based on received Service Subscription for the UE.
-The UDM/UDR generates a subscription identifier for this UE (e.g. SI).
+The UDM/UDR generates a subscription identifier for this UE (e.g. SI-SUPI).

 8a.
 The UDM responds to step 4 sending the UE subscription data to the AMF.
 The UDM also sends the subscription identifier for the subscription data.

 8b.
 The AMF stores the received UE subscription data.
-The AMF uses both UE-ID and SI.
+The AMF uses both UE-ID and SI-SUPI.
 The use of both parameters is as described in step 4a in Figure 6.10.3.1-1.

 9. The AMF completes the registration procedure as per specification TS 23.502 [6].
+The AMF may provide Configured NSSAI to the UE in order to allow the correct use of the S-NSSAIs available in the SNPN.
+The 5GC may provide URSP rules to the UE (e.g. depending on the SLA with the SO if the UE has not been configured with URSP by the SO) to allow the UE to map its applications to the S-NSSAIs used in the SNPN.

 10. - 11.
 The UDM and AAA server can perform one of the following procedures: renewal, update or removal of the UE subscription data.
 The procedures can be triggered either in the UDM towards AAA server, or in the AAA server towards the UDM, e.g. upon expiration of the validity timer in step 10a or 10b.